Jan21493/Linkplay/Downgrade.md

 # Downgrade Firmware
 In recent versions Arylic has fixed several vulnerabilities and I have not found a way to "hack" into the CLI anymore.
 Telnet acces was still possible with version 4.2.8020 from 2020/02/20 (20th of Feb 2020) that was installed when I had bought the first devices.

-The following information is specific for Arylic Up2Stream Amp v2 and Up2Stream Pro v3, but might also help for other devices.
+The following information is specific for Arylic Up2Stream Amp v2 and Up2Stream Pro v3, but might also helpful for other devices, especially if they are also based on the Linkplay A31 module.

 ## Firmware Upgrade
-Before we are able to downgrade the software, it is important to understand the firmware upgrade process.
+Before we are able to downgrade the software, it is important to understand how the firmware upgrade process works.

 The URL to the upgrade server can be retrieved via API:
 ```
 curl http://10.1.1.52/httpapi.asp?command=GetUpdateServer
-# my device responds with http://silenceota.linkplay.com/wifi_audio_image
+# my device responds with: http://silenceota.linkplay.com/wifi_audio_image
 ```

 With Wireshark I have sniffed how the upgrade process is working and which files are required.
-At first the device gets a list of all (or many) Linkplay products
+At first the device gets a list of all (or at least many) Linkplay products
 ```
 curl -O http://silenceota.linkplay.com/wifi_audio_image/products.xml
 ```
-The XML file contains a list of products with their ID and some information including an URL for specific information.
+The XML file contains a list of products with their ID and more, including an URL for specific information.
 The example contains the two devices listed above (list was retrieved in Oct 2020):
 ```
 <productList>
 ...